alonsoir/kafkaStreaming/README.md

 # TROUBLESHOOTING

-	I used jdk11 for testing purposes, but spark-2.4.X doesnt work properly, o i will have to downgraded jdk version to 1.8.
+	I used jdk11 for testing purposes, but spark-2.4.X doesnt work properly with jdk11 at the time of this record.

+	You will have to downgraded jdk version to 1.8.

 	I use fish shell, so i have to invoke that script to change jdk properly.

 	http://apache-spark-user-list.1001560.n3.nabble.com/java-lang-IllegalArgumentException-Unsupported-class-file-major-version-55-td34546.html

 	https://gist.github.com/alonsoir/fb0e6e012a33a802a91801ccd68b30f3